 Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Knee pain is a common problem with a number of causes.
-Generally treatment is available.
-Find out more about risk factors, symptoms, treatments and diagnosis from our trusted partners.
+Read about risk factors, symptoms, treatments and diagnosis.

 Unicompartmental knee replacement

 Arthritis of your knee usually happens without a known cause.
 It can sometimes affect only part of your knee.
 If you have severe pain, stiffness and disability, a unicompartmental knee replacement should reduce your pain and help you to walk more easily.

 An arthroscopy allows your surgeon to diagnose and treat some common problems affecting your knee, without the need for a large cut on your skin.
 This may reduce the amount of pain you feel and speed up your recovery.

 Revision total knee replacement

 If your original knee replacement fails, you can usually have another operation to do your knee replacement again.
 If this revision operation is successful, you should be able to continue many of your normal activities.

 If your knee continually gives way after an ACL rupture, reconstruction offers the chance of improving the stability of your knee in everyday life and in sporting activities.

 Hip pain is very common.
 Learn more about the signs, symptoms, treatments and self-care options and when to seek medical attention.